synyx/lightswitch/README.md

-Sybil Light Switch
+Light Switch
 ==================

-*Sybil Light Switch* is a simple, responsive UI for switching lights on and off in the office using OpenHAB.
+*Light Switch* is a simple, responsive UI for switching lights on and off in the office using OpenHAB.

 ## Screenshot